 Progress On Debt Reduction

-Still, the dividend cut applicable to the final 2019 payout saved it around $1.1b in cash terms.
-The company also closed the deal to sell its Australian subsidiary, Carlton & United Breweries, to Japanese firm Asahi Group.
-That netted BUD a further $10.8b or so in cash.
-It also canceled the 2020 interim dividend, with that worth another $1.9b in saved outflow.
-All said, that was good for more than $12b in debt reduction, with net debt registering around $83b at year end.
-Unfortunately, that still equaled around 4.8x 2020 normalized EBITDA due to the profit collapse.
-Another several billion in organic net debt reduction, plus rebounding EBITDA, should see that improve this year.
+Still, the dividend cut applicable to the final 2019 payout saved it around $1.1b in cash terms, while the firm also canceled the 2020 interim dividend, with that worth another $1.9b in saved outflow.
+The deal to sell its Australian subsidiary, Carlton & United Breweries, to Japanese firm Asahi Group also went through, netting it a further $10.8b or so in cash.
+All said and done, that was good for more than $12b in debt reduction, with net debt registering around $83b at year end.
+That still equaled a chunky looking 4.8x 2020 normalized EBITDA because of the profit collapse, though another several billion in organic net debt reduction, plus rebounding EBITDA, should see that improve this year.
 Also, very little of the firm’s debt is due within the next five years.
 Most is due after 2030.